 (#1747)(#1789)(#2348)NOTE 3—The presence of the subfields in the Common Info field is signaled via the Multi-Link Control field of the (#6700)Basic Multi-Link element as defined in 9.4.2.312.2 (Basic Multi-Link element(#6700)).

-(#2125)For each requested link in addition to the link on which the (Re)Association Response frame is transmitted, the Link Info field (#6729)of the Basic Multi-Link element carried in the (Re)Association Request frame shall contain the corresponding Per-STA Profile subelement(s).
+(#2125)For each requested link in addition to the link on which the (Re)Association Response frame is transmitted, the Link Info field (#6729)of the Basic Multi-Link element carried in the (Re)Association Response(#5303) frame shall contain the corresponding Per-STA Profile subelement(s).
+If there is no other requested link in addition to the link on which the (Re)Association Response frame is transmitted, the Basic Multi-Link element carried in the (Re)Association Response(#5303) frame shall not include the Link Info field.(#5303)

 For each Per-STA Profile subelement included in the Link Info field, the Complete Profile subfield of the STA Control field shall be set to 1 (see 35.3.2.2 (Advertisement of complete or partial per-link information(#1859))) and the Status Code field included in the STA Profile subfield of the Per-STA Profile subelement shall indicate SUCCESS if the link is accepted or the failure cause if the link is not accepted. (#6729)The Status Code field in the (Re)Association Response frame body shall indicate, as defined in 9.4.1.9 (Status Code field), whether the link on which the (Re)Association Request frame is received is accepted or not.

 ……………(existing texts)………………………